ppy/osu-wiki/news/2026/2026-07-11-new-featured-artist-jinobeats.md

 While you could watch the [Lazer Grand Arena mappool showcase](https://www.youtube.com/watch?v=HIOX_8K_vIs) of [this map](https://osu.ppy.sh/beatmapsets/2373140) hosted by [Kyairie](https://osu.ppy.sh/users/10910405), we thought it would be more fun to see it played in *reality*.

-At [osu!Sweden LAN 2026](https://osu.ppy.sh/home/news/2026-05-12-osusweden-lan-2026), three circle clickers joined a multiplayer lobby and were observed from above by a mysteriously out of focus camera.
+At [osu!Sweden LAN 2026](https://osu.ppy.sh/home/news/2026-05-12-osusweden-lan-2026), three circle clickers joined a multiplayer lobby and were observed from above by a mysteriously out-of-focus camera.
 Here's how that went:

 <div align="center" class="osu-md__paragraph">
     <video width="95%" controls>